How to find financial support for energy efficiency upgrades

 They are awarding up to £50,000 for charities or social enterprises to speed up the transition to net zero.

-In Oxfordshire, there’s an opportunity to receive support from our expert team to help you find investment for energy efficiency projects, as well as manage your installation when you’re ready to implement measures.
+In Oxfordshire, there’s an opportunity to receive investment support from our expert team on energy efficiency projects in your buildings.

-When applying for grants and loans funders normally like to see detailed proposals covering how you intend to spend the money you apply for and what impact it will have.
+When applying for grants and loans funders like to see detailed proposals covering how you intend to spend the money applied for and what impact it will have.

-Being able to quantify the positive environmental impact of your project could make you more likely to gain grants or specialist green loans at favourable interest rates.
+Quantifying the positive environmental impact your project could make can enable you to gain grants or specialist green loans with favourable interest rates.